ServiceStack/ServiceStack.Azure/README.md

         {
             //All Razor Views, Markdown Content, imgs, js, css, etc are served from an Azure Blob Storage container

-            //get azure storage account from Azure Storage connection string
+            //Use connection string to Azure Storage Emulator.
+For real application you should use connection string
-            // or you can use DevelopmentStorageAccount for testing purposes
-            //var storageAccount = CloudStorageAccount.DevelopmentStorageAccount;
+            //to your Azure Storage account
-            var storageAccount = CloudStorageAccount.Parse(connectionString);
+            var azureBlobConnectionString = "UseDevelopmentStorage=true";

-            //containerName  is the name of Azure Storage Blob container var blobContainer = storageAccount.CreateCloudBlobClient().GetContainerReference(containerName);
-            blobContainer.CreateIfNotExists();
+            //Azure container which hold your files.
+If it does not exist it will be automatically created. var containerName = "myazurecontainer";

-            VirtualFiles = new AzureBlobVirtualPathProvider(blobContainer);
+            VirtualFiles = new AzureBlobVirtualFiles(connectionString, containerName);
         }

         public override List<IVirtualPathProvider> GetVirtualFileSources()